RealSense

-Intel RealSense Technology is a product range of depth and tracking technologies designed to give machines and devices depth perception capabilities.
-The technologies, owned by Intel are used in autonomous drones, robots, AR/VR, smart home devices amongst many others broad market products.

-The RealSense product is made of Vision Processors, Depth and Tracking Modules, and Depth Cameras, supported by an open source, cross-platform SDK, simplifying supporting cameras for third party software developers, system integrators, ODMs and OEMs.
+RealSense is an American technology company specializing in computer vision systems.
+The company produces depth cameras and vision modules for robotics, industrial automation, access control, and healthcare.
+Its technologies are used in autonomous drones, robots, AR/VR, smart home devices amongst many others broad market products.
+The RealSense products are made of Vision Processors, Depth and Tracking Modules, and Depth Cameras, supported by an open source, cross-platform SDK in an attempt to simplify supporting cameras for third party software developers, system integrators, ODMs and OEMs.